nestauk/escoe_workshop_streamlit/README.md

 This file contains basic features of Streamlit, and you can run it with

 `streamlit run 01_learn_basics_about_streamlit.py`.

+If you are not familiar with Altair, you can also take time to explore how to create plots in Altair.

 2. Explore the `02_structuring_app.py` to learn more about how to structure your app using expanders, side bar and multiple pages.
 You will also learn how to password protect your app.
 Run this script with